 CCS Provider Risk Analysis Tool for Boards—This quarterly risk assessment spreadsheet scores and prioritizes CCS providers for monitoring based on this methodology.

-Child Care Annual Monitoring Plan—This form provides a standard format for their annual monitoring plan.
+Child Care Annual Monitoring Plan—This form provides a standard format for the annual monitoring plan.
 Boards must complete the Child Care Annual Monitoring Plan form and email the form to Child Care Program Assistance at childcare.programassistance@twc.texas.gov no later than 30 calendar days following the date the CC Provider Risk Analysis Tool was provided to the Board.

-LF: Boards must use the CCS Provider Risk Analysis Tool to prioritize providers for on-site monitoring visits but may determine the exact order of monitoring visits based on local factors and the available resources.
+NLF: Boards must use the CCS Provider Risk Analysis Tool to prioritize providers for on-site monitoring visits but may determine the exact order of monitoring visits based on local factors and the available resources.
 Additionally, Boards have the flexibility to determine which staff are assigned to conduct these monitoring visits.
 Staff conducting monitoring visits are not required to have completed fraud or PIRTS training.

 Monitoring visits can be distinguished from the on-site fraud fact-finding visits required for providers identified on the High-Risk CCS Provider Report.
 The risk assessment spreadsheet identifies providers who may warrant proactive monitoring based on risk factors, whereas the High-Risk Report identifies specific providers that must be investigated for suspected fraud.

-NLF: Boards must inform relevant staff members that tools and guidance for developing a risk assessment and conducting site reviews are available on the Forms & Child Care Resources page located on the FDCM intranet.
-(Select Child Care Resources from left rail.)
+NLF: Boards must inform relevant staff members that tools and guidance for developing a risk assessment and conducting site reviews are available on the Forms & Child Care Resources page located on the FDCM intranet (select Child Care Resources from left rail).

-NLF: Boards must inform relevant staff that if a Board or child care contractor staff member is concerned about their own safety during a visit, they should end the site visit, leave, and then report the issue to FDCM at fdcmprograminvestigations@twc.texas.gov.
+NLF: Boards must inform relevant staff that if a Board or child care contractor staff member is concerned about their own safety during a visit, they may end the site visit, leave, and then report the issue to FDCM at fdcmprograminvestigations@twc.texas.gov.

 Providers Serving Multiple Board Areas